 Not just a word anymore

 Miscarriage.
 Almost 2 months ago, that was just a word to me.
 Miscarriage.
 I mean, I know several friends and family members who have had them, but I legit had no idea what all they entailed or what a miscarriage really was.
-I guess I just never gave it much thought or maybe it was that I had never heard anyone talk about their experience.
-I knew they were sad… But I had no idea the real depths of sadness this word carried with it until the moment we delivered our son at 11 weeks.
+I guess I just never gave it much thought or maybe it was that I had never heard anyone talk about their experiences outside of sharing they had one.
+I knew they were sad… I knew they meant loss.
+I knew they meant grief.
+But I had no idea the real depths of sadness this word carried with it until the moment we delivered our son at 11 weeks.

 I wanted so badly for her dream to be true.
 While we weren’t actively trying to get pregnant, I have had such a strong desire for another child.
 Some days it felt so strong that it felt like someone was actually missing.
 We would be doing a craft or eating a meal and I would look around and just know someone was missing.
 The girls had been begging and praying and talking about a baby any chance they got.
 They wrote Santa and asked for a baby and told him even if it meant they didn’t get any other presents, they wanted me to be pregnant. 🥰